wlonk/arcadia/rules/index.md

 >
 > > ---Mike Nichols
 >
-> The characters as they currently are, are not Byronic at all.
-There's a lot
-> of value in adding more Gothic-ness.
-"The lovely scare" as a term for Gothic
-> fiction.
-Perhaps everyone is a little bit Gothic.
-This doesn't have to be
-> tied to Desires though.
->
-> Need to put my designer-thumb more on the Devil's side of the scales in
-> conflicts, to make it more true that you need to outburst.
-Also, perhaps,
-> mechanize risks to self-conception?
->
 > I suspect that fairies might like folks with bad reputations.
 "A bully?
 No!
 > You are possessed of a warrior's spirit!"
->
-> Is there room for advancement keyed off of connections?
-Connection strength
-> is already a thing, but maybe also connection character?
-The list in _Golden
-> Sky Stories_ is a great starting point, though problematic ones should also
-> be introduced.
->
-> Such as:
->
->   * Affection
->   * Protection
->   * Trust
->   * Family
->   * Admiration
->   * Rivalry
->   * Respect
->   * Love
->
-> OK, so, prescriptive and descriptive, right?
-How do you ruin a reputation
-> independent of mechanics?
-Repair it?
-Impose it on an NPC, or get it from
-> their actions (because family always reflects on you)?
->
-> Also, of course, reputations need to be by-association: the actions of your
-> family and the friends you keep can influence your reputation.
-No, it's not
-> fair.
-Yes, it's the point.
->
-> Also, urgent need for fairy rules and spell rules.
->
-> Secret powers for accomplishments when you use them in fairy?
-Or just "use
-> them creatively"?

 * TOC
 {:toc}